mberthouzoz-HEIGVD/Teaching-HEIGVD-RES-2015-Labo-05/README.md

 ### Members contribution
 ##
 Due to the required level of understanding for this lab, most of the tasks have been accomplished in group and not by a single person.
 This allows every member to search for and understand the required steps.

-The tasks below describes aproximately what the different members have mostly done but this is all relative.
 ##

 **Michaël Berthouzoz** :

-Master Chief and node.js instructor.
+Master Chief and node.js instructor: frontend and backend

 Set up the workspace.

-Docker configuration, Front-end & back-end , Apache2

 **Loïc Haas** :

-Docker configuration, Apache2 (Reverse Proxy & load balancer)
+Apache2 configuration (Reverse Proxy & load balancer)

-Set up the containers and heartbeat

 **Stéphane Donnet** :

-Docker configuration, Web app (front-end & back-end)

-Heardbeat
+Heardbeat.js and discover.js

 **Thibault Schowing** :

-Docker configuration, Apache2 (Reverse Proxy & load balancer)

-Web app ideas
+Docker configuration and workspace set up.

+Genius web app idea

 **All** :